Jesus and Mankind

 O Jesus, grant that like You I may live in continual union with God and at the same time give myself to my neighbor.
 May I lead a life of continual recollection, prayer, and contemplation, yet a life wholly devoted to the service of others.

 Note from Dan: This post on “Jesus and Mankind” is provided courtesy of Baronius Press and contains one of two meditations for the day.
 If you would like to get the full meditation from one of the best daily meditation works ever compiled, you can learn more here: Divine Intimacy.
 Please honor those who support us by purchasing and promoting their products.

-Art, artist unknown, photographer Ralph Hammann, 2015 own work, CCA-SA,Wikimedia Commons.
+Art for this post on “Jesus and Mankind”, artist unknown, photographer Ralph Hammann, 2015 own work, CCA-SA,Wikimedia Commons.
 Father Gabriel of St. Mary Magdalen, mirror from open source material.